 You’ve never seen a show like this before.

 Another great Netflix show.
 This time in daylight, the show was filmed in ultra high definition in over 50 countries and captured the best of wildlife, nature and landscape.
 The stories shared during the show are as incredible as you can expect.

-Narrated by Sir David Attenborough, the voice of nature documentaries.
+Narrated by the wonderful Sir David Attenborough, that familiar voice you most likely heard before when watching nature documentaries.

 The Second Best Exotic Marigold Hotel

 I remember watching this film when it came out.
 I had no expectations at all from it but I was pleasantly surprised at how charming and heartwarming it was.